drguptavivek/central-backend/docs/vg_user_behavior.md

 - 5 failed attempts in 5 minutes per username+IP triggers a 10-minute lock.
 - Attempts are tracked server-side for lockout enforcement.
+- Lockouts are recorded in `vg_app_user_login_attempts`.
+- To clear a lockout, delete recent failed attempts for the username+IP or backdate them beyond the lock window.
+- Admins can clear lockouts via `POST /system/app-users/lockouts/clear`.

 ## Activation and revocation

 - Deactivating an app user immediately revokes existing sessions.
 - Deactivated users cannot authenticate until reactivated.
-- Admins can revoke all sessions for an app user; app users can revoke their own sessions.
+- Admins (web UI) can revoke all sessions for an app user; app users can revoke only the current session.
+- Admins can view active sessions with IP/device/comment metadata.

 ## App user fields